ichiche/Azure-VNet-Diagram/README.md

 # Baseline

-**The network flow diagram are generated in in order of preference, not enforced in fact**
+**The network flow diagram are generated in below preferred order, not enforced**

 1. Virtual Network With ExpressRoute Gateway and VPN Gateway coexist
 1. Virtual Network with ExpressRoute Gateway